-To create pathways out of adversity for the world’s most vulnerable children, using an innovative whole child development approach.
+To create pathways out of adversity for the world’s most vulnerable children, leveraging science-based innovations and a whole child development approach.

 To achieve our mission, the GC-DWC core team works with strategic partner organizations to leverage cutting-edge scientific methods and interdisciplinary collaboration to: